 👉 Anki is an app that came up over and over.
 It’s a flashcards app that works across most browsers and devices.
 Not just for learning languages, Anki is useful for memorising anything but the language learning community has adopted it as the go-to flashcards app.

 👉 For the difficult Asian languages try Lingodeer, a beautiful looking app and free for the moment

 👉 SmartCards+ is another top-rated flashcards app with a great user interface.

-👉 Italki is a great and inexpensive service for learning from native teachers.
+👉 Italki is a great service for practising the language you’re learning with native teachers.
 It’s an online learning platform that connects students with learners.
 You can browse teachers and see the hourly rates. iTalki lets you access thousands of teachers all over the world and it’s as close to in-person learning as you can get.
-The great part is that teachers in developing countries charge a lot less than one in many Western countries.
+The great part is that teachers in developing countries charge less in many Western countries for language lessons.

 👉 HelloTalk is like iTalki but it runs as an app on your phone.
 Find a language partner and start chatting.
 It’s that simple.
 The app also comes with tools that help the learning process like translation, pronunciation aids, and corrections.